intel/QAT_Engine/docs/qat_common.md

    request will be offloaded to QAT_HW first, and after QAT_HW capacity is reached, it will be processed through QAT_SW.
 These algorithms include:
    `RSA-2K/3K/4K`, `ECDSA-P384`, `ECDH-P256/P384/X25519`.
-3. It is recomended to set "LimitDevAccess" to 0 in QAT_HW driver config file to utilize all the available device per process for Co-existence mode to fully utilize QAT_HW first and then utilize QAT_SW.
+3. It is recommended to set "LimitDevAccess" to 0 in QAT_HW driver config file to utilize all the available device per process for Co-existence mode to fully utilize QAT_HW first and then utilize QAT_SW.